grokuku/CaddyPanel/README.md

 -   `./caddypanel_dat`` : Stores CaddyPanel's application data, such as user accounts and panel preferences.

 Backing up these three folders is all you need to do to save your entire CaddyPanel setup.

-## Contributing

-Contributions are welcome!
-If you find a bug or have a feature request, please open an issue on the GitHub repository.

 ## License